brookstalley/luminous-particle/README.md

 - OutputPCA9685: OutputInterface wrapper for the PCA9685 I2C PWM controller.
 - HSILight: a light fixture that has a CompositeModule in it and is addressable on an OutputInterface
 - HSIColor: class to model colors in HSI; directly from TeensyLED
+- Mode: base class that defines how lighting modes offer start, run, and end functions

 ## Current application
 Luminous expects a voltage-dividing potentiometer on A0 and a momentary switch on D4.
 The potentiometer sets global brightness for all LEDs.
 The mode button has a few functions: